Review by Frank Plowright

 The opening sequence details how they originally came together, and from there the narrative hops to the present where a beefed up Cary appears to have let the power go to his head.
 Qubit’s been searching for the long-lost enemy the Plutonian fears, and after two books he turns up, and while it’s revealed Qubit never kills, he compensates with other unpleasant habits.
 Meanwhile the US military finally respond to the threat of the Plutonian by unleashing something equally appalling, a demon named Orian, barely defeated by the Paradigm during their previous encounter.
 He warms up by delivering some seemingly irreparable damage to one team member before confronting the remainder.

-Also in this volume is a fifteen page preview of another Waid series, Unknown.
+Also in this volume is a fifteen page preview of another Waid series, The Unknown.
 Depending on your view it’s a nifty free addition or the unwelcome intrusion of advertising material.
+On the other hand, for an extra laugh, be sure to read the indicia.